davidmeredith/devsGuidebook/devGuidebook.md

 Create a list of tasks and use ‘planning poker’ / finger-waving to estimate effort – after a ‘3, 2, 1’ countdown, everyone at the same time provides an estimate of the difficulty of a task between 1 and 5 or holds up a card.
 This ensures honest estimates from everybody which is Important because different team members may have different experiences/specialities of the task area.
 See [https://www.evernote.com/l/AWQ6FGRtfrNI1az21FVp9aosQ9zu8b-4CXg](https://www.evernote.com/l/AWQ6FGRtfrNI1az21FVp9aosQ9zu8b-4CXg)

-### Requirements Document & System Architecture Document
+### Requirements Document and System Architecture Document

 ### 1-to-2-week Sprints